top of page

 So, here I can confirm that come what may and regardless of which roads we take, we remain exactly ourselves.
 Cats are cats and dogs will be dogs.
 Each will have their afternoon by the garden when it all hits home.
 There will always be something new to learn and it behooves one not to be prejudiced of four-legged teachers.
 Regardless of the times and traditions of man, the way we humans were put together changes slower than the course of the Fraser River.

 I saw a cartoon in a city paper at the Subway yesterday.
 A woman was reading from a little book of two pages entitled, Understanding Men.
 She wore a big grin that conveyed more confirmation that it did surprise.
 Next to her was a man reading from a huge tome entitled, Understanding Women – Volume 32.
 His expression was similar to Dusty Bones' when I remind him that he is not free to eat Billy, our guinea pig.
-The very same look I wear every time I have to (by law) snap the barbs off my fresh-water fish-hooks.
+The very same look I wear every time I have to (by law) snap the barbs off my fresh-water fish-hooks and make sport of catching food.

-[Since this was written, the author has ceased smoking tobacco and has become a grandfather.
-Dusty Bones abides and my wife, Nisa is still by my side.]
+[Since this was first written, the author has ceased smoking tobacco and has become a grandfather.
+Dusty Bones abides and my wife, Nisa is still by my side after fighting leukemia.
+I heard with my own ears, outgoing US President Biden give a formal government apology for the Residential School System in America in the Autumn of 2024.]

 fin